Natural Health Products

 Non-traditional solutions to help boost your health and wellness.

 Juniper is a tree of short to medium height and is native to parts of Northern Europe, North America, and Asia.
-Juniper extractextractto get, separate, or isolate a desired active ingredient and oil are used in a variety of perfumery and cosmetics, such as lipstick, bath oils, eye shadow, and hair conditioners.
+Juniper extract and oil are used in a variety of perfumery and cosmetics, such as lipstick, bath oils, eye shadow, and hair conditioners.
 The active ingredients of juniper that give its medicinal properties come from the fruit.

 How is this product usually used?

-Juniper is taken by mouth and is available as a dried fruit, infusioninfusionthe process of steeping or soaking plant material in hot or cold water to isolate its active ingredient, fluid extractextractto get, separate, or isolate a desired active ingredient, and tincturetincturea desired active ingredient that is extracted from alcoholic solution.
+Juniper is taken by mouth and is available as a dried fruit, infusion, fluid extract, and tincture.
 The usual dose of juniper for adults 18 years and older is 0.3 g to 12 g of dried fruit per day.

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.